aminehajri/Chill-and-Watch/README.md

 # Chill-and-Watch
-Android App where you can find about new released movies and search for them
+Android App where you can find about new released movies.

 <h1>Resources</h1>